-According to research by PwC, the industry suffered from the most dramatic decline in global revenue in its history, falling by 63.8%.
+According to research by PwC, the music industry suffered from the most dramatic decline in global revenue in its history, falling by 63.8%.
 This number is not expected to return to pre-pandemic levels until at least 2024.
 It’s truly shocking.

 This marks the first time since 2000 - when touring overtook physical music sales as artists’ main revenue source - that the recorded music industry is worth more than the live music industry.
 The decline in revenue is felt throughout the whole music industry.